New Authority Checklist: From Application to First Load

 - Fuel receipts retained by state

-One thing to remember: Active USDOT + Active MC + Insurance on file + BOC-3 on file.
-All four, confirmed in FMCSA systems, before you move the first load.
-Don’t skip the verification step.
+The rule: Active USDOT + Active MC + BMC-91X insurance on file in LMIA + BOC-3 on file in LMIA.
+All four, confirmed in FMCSA systems, before the first load moves.
+Verify in the systems — don’t rely on your filing company’s confirmation email.

 Frequently Asked Questions